huggingface/transformers/docs/source/model_doc/tapas.rst

 intermediate pre-training <https://arxiv.org/abs/2010.00571>`__ by Julian Martin Eisenschlos, Syrine Krichene and Thomas Müller.

 The original code can be found `here <https://github.com/google-research/tapas>`__.
+This page also includes links to the datasets (SQA, WTQ, WikiSQL and TabFact).

 Tips:

 - TAPAS is a model that uses relative position embeddings by default (restarting the position embeddings at every cell of the table).
+Note that this is something that was added after the publication of the original TAPAS paper.
 According to the authors, this usually results in a slightly better performance, and allows you to encode longer sequences without running out of embeddings.
 This is reflected in the ``reset_position_index_per_cell`` parameter of :class:`~transformers.TapasConfig`, which is set to ``True`` by default.
-  There are both pre-trained models in the `model hub <https://huggingface.co/models?search=tapas>`_ with absolute and relative position embeddings.
+  The latest versions of the models available in the `model hub <https://huggingface.co/models?search=tapas>`_ all use relative position embeddings.
+You can still use the ones with absolute position embeddings by passing in a certain version when calling the
+  `.from_pretrained` method as explained in the model cards.
   Note that it's usually advised to pad the inputs on the right rather than the left.
 - TAPAS is based on BERT, so ``TAPAS-base`` for example corresponds to a ``BERT-base`` architecture.
 Of course, TAPAS-large will result in the best performance (the results reported in the paper are from TAPAS-large).
 Metrics of the various sized models are shown on the `original Github repository <https://github.com/google-research/tapas>`_.